XploreInfinity/teresa/README.md

 **Features:**

-- Teresa comes preloaded with this base set of functionalities: Weather reports, web search(Duckduckgo) and small-talk
+- Teresa comes preloaded with these base set of functionalities: Weather reports, web search(Duckduckgo) and small-talk
 - Extremely modular: Teresa is designed to be extended - you can write your own webhooks that add additional functionality without cluttering the codebase.
 - Audio feedback: Just like most AI assistants Teresa will respond both with text and synthesized speech.
 - All you need is a browser: The frontend adapts to the screen of the device, virtually allowing Teresa to be accessed from any device with a browser.